Uber driver Berry Henson set for first major appearance after qualifying for US Open - KTVZ

 Racking up rides in spare time away from the fairways, he used the money earned to pay off the costs of his rental car and food expenses, as well as raising money for a charity in Thailand, where he now lives.

-Favorite passengers have included actor Richard Wang, who played Data in his beloved film “The Goonies,” as well as Australian tennis star Nick Kyrgios.
+Favorite passengers have included actor Ke Huy Quan, who played Richard “Data” Wang in his beloved film “The Goonies,” as well as Australian tennis star Nick Kyrgios.

 Henson chatted at length with his fellow athlete about the trials and tribulations of professional sport, though the majority of his passengers typically have to play a game to find out their driver’s true occupation.